ligurio/swebok-v3/2_software_design.md

   rapidly start work- ing with the software.
 - _User familiarity_.
 The interface should use terms and concepts drawn from the experiences of the people who will use the software.
 - _Consistency_.
-The interface should be consis- tent so that comparable operations are activated in the same way.
+The interface should be consistent so that comparable operations are activated in the same way.
 - _Minimal surprise._ The behavior of software should not surprise users.
 - _Recoverability._ The interface should provide mechanisms allowing users to